merenlab/merenlab.org/tutorials/infant-gut/index.md

 We hope this tutorial give you enough motivation to explore your own data with this framework!
 Feel free to click on the other 4 genes in the Main tab and further explore, or better yet, do it with your own metagenomes.

-Let's face it: it is a lot easier to live in a world of A, C, T, and G. But in this restricted space we can't explore the biochemical consequences of our sequences, and we therefore can't understand why DNA sequences are the way they are.
-This branch of anvi'o has been designed to help make this undertaking more accessible, but it is only in its infancy.
+Let's face it: it is a lot easier to live in a world of A, C, T, and G. But in this restricted space we can't explore the biochemical consequences of our sequences, and we therefore can't understand why DNA sequences are the way they are. anvi-3dev has been designed to help make this undertaking more accessible, but it is only in its infancy.
 If you have suggestions, please let us know.

 ## Final words